-Written citations will be assessed to businesses and organizations that fail to enforce required face coverings for employees and patrons.
-Individuals in a business or organization that refuse to comply with face covering requirements or to leave the establishment may be found in violation of trespassing laws.
+Citations will be assessed to businesses and organizations that fail to enforce required face coverings for employees and patrons.
+Individuals in a business or organization that refuse to comply with curfew/face covering requirements or to leave the establishment may be found in violation of trespassing laws.

 Residents who wish to report noncompliance with orders should contact their local municipal law enforcement agency.
 Remember that 911 should not be called for these violations.
 911 should only be called in emergency situations.

 Yes, New Hanover County has developed an overview for safe reopening, and you can view that document here.

 In conjunction with this resource, the county’s Public Health team is also offering expertise to restaurants, businesses, and organizations to talk through individual processes and safety measures.
 Business owners can access that resource by calling the Coronavirus Call Center at 910-798-6800.
 If needed, the Public Health team can also deploy to meet with restaurants or businesses on site (maintaining all protective measures), to talk through processes that facilitate cleanliness and physical distancing.